 Service and project specific retention periods can be found in our Data Retention Schedule.
 Relevant services of the Council will list how long your information may be kept for.
 This ranges from months for some records to a number of years for more sensitive records or indefinitely for research and statistical data.

-You have certain rights under the DPA 2018 and GDPR.
+You have certain rights under the Data Protection Act 2018 and the UK GDPR.
 These are:

 - The right of access to any personal information the Council holds about yourself.
-To request a copy of this information you must make a Subject Access Request in writing.
 Please see our separate section for further information on Making a Subject Access Request.